Razzzs/Barbie-Movies/README.md

 # Barbie-Movies
 Barbie Movie/Show Information Summary:

 The script extracts information about the Barbie movie/show from IMDb, focusing on the release date and popularity.
-Here's what we found:

 Release Date:
 The script retrieves the release date of the Barbie movie/show.
 If available, the exact release date is displayed; otherwise, a message indicates that the release date could not be found.